Honeywell 6000 series: Software

 The primary operating system for the line was the General Comprehensive Operating System (GCOS), which Honeywell originally inherited from General Electric's GECOS.
 In 1978 Honeywell introduced a rewritten version GCOS 8, which supported virtual memory.
 The Multics OS also ran on selected CPU models.

 In 1974, Honeywell purchased Xerox Data Systems (XDS), and developed a work-alike of the Xerox operating system CP-V as CP-6 to run on DPS-8 systems in order to retain Xerox' loyal customer base.

 GEIS also ran their custom Mark III operating system on Level 66 and later DPS/8 hardware.
-This was based on work that GE had originally done with DTSS but with custom GE modifications particulary in the areas of background batch and in File system clustering.
+This was based on work that GE had originally done with DTSS but with custom GE modifications particularly in the areas of background batch and in File system clustering.
 GEIS plans to import the NEC ACOS S1000 series was one of reasons why Honeywell would subsequently OEM this as the DPS-90 series.

+There is an open source emulator of the line called DPS8M Simulator which can be used to emulate Multics on modern computing platforms.